vocdoni/docs/src/architecture/component-interaction.md

 ## After voting

+### Overview

+- The **voter** checks that their vote is registered
+	- The client asks a **Gateway** for the envelope status of his/her nullifier
+- The process ends
+  - *Either the **organizer** ends the process*:
+  	- The **organizer** sends a transaction to the process contract and sets the state of the process as ended
+  	- An oracle relays the transaction to the Vochain
+  - *Or the process end block is reached*:
+  	- An oracle sends a transaction to the Vochain to signal that a process has ended
+  - Further envelope submissions are rejected
+  - *On encrypted processes*:
+    - Miners create a transaction revealing their private key for the process
+- The **indexer** computes the results, as well as any third-party **observer** who wishes to do so
+	- The **indexer** fetches the [Process Metadata](/architecture/data-schemes/process) from the process contract and IPFS
+	- *On encrypted processes*:
+    	- The **indexer** requests the encryption private keys from the **Gateway**
+	- The **indexer** fetches all the [Vote Envelopes](/architecture/data-schemes/process.html#vote-envelope) registered for the process
+	- *On encrypted processes*:
+      - The **indexer** decrypts each [Vote Package](/architecture/smart-contracts/process.html#vote-package-zk-snarks)
+	- The **indexer** checks their ZK Proofs or Merkle Proofs, the [Vote Package](/architecture/smart-contracts/process.html#vote-package-zk-snarks) contents and the restrictions imposed by the process flags
+	- The **indexer** counts the number of appearances of every single vote value
+    	- Any vote value beyond the ones defined in the [Process Metadata](/architecture/data-schemes/process) is discarded
+- The **indexer** and any third-party **observers** publish the vote results
+	- The **indexer** computes a ZK Rollup, proving that the given results have been correctly computed from valid vote envelopes and that the results include the choices of `N` valid voter
+	- The **observer** submits a transaction to the process smart contract, including the results and the ZK Rollup proof of the computation results

 ### Checking a Vote Envelope

 A user wants to check the status of an envelope by its nullifier.